Carlos Frías: Cleveland Indians

 On January 30, 2017, Frías was traded to the Cleveland Indians in exchange for cash considerations.
 Frías was designated for assignment on May 16, 2017 to make room on the Indians' roster for Bradley Zimmer; after clearing waivers, he was outrighted to the Triple-A Columbus Clippers.
-He elected free agency on November 6, 2017.
-On January 23, 2018, Frias resigned a minor league deal with the Cleveland Indians.
-He was released on March 29, 2018.
+He elected free agency following the season on November 6.

+On January 23, 2018, Frias re–signed with Cleveland on a minor league contract.
+He was released by the organization on March 29.

 Leones de Yucatán

-On April 23, 2018, Frías signed with the Leones de Yucatán of the Mexican Baseball League.
-He was released on July 23, 2018.
+On April 23, 2018, Frías signed with the Leones de Yucatán of the Mexican League.
+In nine appearances for Yucatán, he registered an 0-2 record and 4.82 ERA with four strikeouts and one save across 9 1/3 innings of relief.
+Frías was released by the Leones on July 23.

 Tigres de Quintana Roo

 On February 4, 2019, Frías signed with the Tigres de Quintana Roo of the Mexican League.
-He was released on May 21, 2019.
+In 12 appearances (six starts) for Quintana Roo, he struggled to a 1-4 record and 8.51 ERA with 29 strikeouts across 30 2/3 innings pitched.
+Frías was released by the Tigres on May 21.